mwaxmonsky/CAM-SIMA/docs/design/cam-run-process.md

     1. `history_write_files` (`src/history/cam_history.F90`): Writes fields to user-configured history files (if applicable)
     1. `history_wrap_up` (`src/history/cam_history.F90`): Closes files and zeros buffers as necessary
 1. `phys_timestep_final` (`src/physics/utils/phys_comp.F90`):
-    1. Calls the timestep_final phase for all physics schemes in the suite definition file (SDF)
+    1. Calls the timestep_final phase for all physics schemes in the SDF
     1. If `ncdata_check` is set in `user_nl_cam`, calls `physics_check_data` (`$CASE/bld/atm/obj/phys_init/physics_inputs.F90`) to perform snapshot checking

 ### cam_final

-`cam_final` is called at the end of the model execution.
+`cam_final` is called once at the end of the model execution.
 In/out variables:

 | Variable (intent)   | Definition                                                  | How it's Used  |
 | :------------------ | :---------------------------------------------------------- | :------------- |